fragaria/karmen-docs/docs/pill-getting-started.md

 Karmen Pill).
 Assuming that everything went smoothly, you should now see your new Karmen Pill box under Printers list (*Printers* menu item). **Happy printing!**

+If you didn't have a chance to read through Karmen docs, it is now a good time to do that to get yourself familiar with Karmen features.
+The [quickstart guide](quickstart.md) is a good starting point.